ssbc/rooms2/docs/Setup/Sign-in with SSB.md

 #### Sign-out

-An optional (but recommended) muxrpc API `httpAuth.signOut` on the Room server to allow the SSB peer to invalidate the auth token.
+An optional (but recommended) muxrpc API `httpAuth.signOut` on the Room server to allow the SSB peer to invalidate the auth token associated with the `cid`.
 See UML sequence diagram:

 ```mermaid
 sequenceDiagram